Sheep Piece 1971–72

-Sheep Piece is a sculpture by Henry Moore made in three sizes from 1969-1972, starting in 1969 with a 14 cm maquette (LH 625) modelled in plaster and then cast in bronze, enlarged in 1971 to a 142 cm working model (LH 626) in plaster and then cast in bronze, and finally a full size bronze (LH 627) on a monumental scale, 570 cm high, cast in 1971-72.
+Sheep Piece is a bronze sculpture by Henry Moore made in three sizes from 1969-1972, starting in 1969 with a 14 cm maquette (LH 625) modelled in plaster and then cast in bronze, enlarged in 1971 to a 142 cm working model (LH 626) in plaster and then cast in bronze, and finally a full size bronze (LH 627) on a monumental scale, 570 cm high, cast in 1971-72.
 The four full-size casts are at the Henry Moore Foundation in Perry Green, Hertfordshire, in Zürich, in Kansas City, and at the Donald M. Kendall Sculpture Gardens in Purchase, New York.

 Background

 Moore was inspired by seeing sheep in the fields outside his windows at Perry Green, Hertfordshire.
 He made many sketches of the animals, which he described as "rather shapeless balls of wool, with a head and four legs.
 Then I began to realise that underneath all that wool was a body, which moved in its own way, and that each sheep had its individual character."

 The sculpture includes two forms, representing two animals – possibly two adult sheep, or a ewe with a lamb.
 Moore later wrote "The sculpture is in two related forms.
 One is solid and passive, resting firmly on the ground and strongly resistant - the other form, slightly larger and more active and powerful, but yet it leans on the lower form, needing it for support."
 When Moore placed a cast of the sculpture in a field in Hertfordshire, he was pleased to see sheep sheltering under it or scratching themselves on it.

 In the book Makers of Modern Culture, Patrick Conner describes the "power" of Sheep Piece as not only lying in the "physical confirmation of two massive structures but also in the psychological overtones of warmth and protectiveness that their relationship suggests".